 i use firefox for 99% of my personal browsing, but often am required to use chrome for the occasional chrome-only website, or for work.

-i started a nextcloud server - but i still need to set up automatic backups.
+i started a nextcloud server - but i still need to set up automatic backups. the server, as a whole, has a weekly autoback up that is easy enough to use in the meantime.

 i switched to using aegis.